 For starters, once we begin to design end use and reuse from the beginning of a product’s life cycle – anticipating the material flow and consciously incorporating resource recovery and reuse from the beginning – we are in a better position to avoid contributing to a disposable society.

-And this is clearly becoming an urgent
+And this is clearly becoming an urgent task.

-- Consider the fact that the health costs associated with air pollution are estimated at over USD 5 trillion/yr; with over 8-9 million avoidable deaths worldwide annually due to a polluted
+- Consider the fact that the health costs associated with air pollution are estimated at over USD 5 trillion/yr; with over 8-9 million avoidable deaths worldwide annually due to a polluted environment.

 - Consider the fact that every year, over six million tons of plastic make their way into our oceans; and that a recent sampling of global water supplies found micro plastics in 83% of the public taps in the survey.

-- the Ellen McArthur Foundation estimates that a full 95% of all plastics are disposed of after a single use, representing a loss to the economy of USD 80-120 bn/year without consider the negative externalities.
+- The Ellen McArthur Foundation estimates that a full 95% of all plastics are disposed of after a single use, representing a loss to the economy of USD 80-120 bn/year without consider the negative externalities.

 These facts, taking together with other evidence, illustrate the close association between today’s linear economy and pollution – with devastating effects on human health.